-The HS508 is equipped with a square wave signal generator.
-The output of the generator is at the front of the HS508, the left most BNC connector.
+The TP208 is equipped with a square wave signal generator.
+The output of the generator is at the back of the TP208, the bottom most BNC connector.
 The generator generates a square wave signal that varies between -2 volt and +2 volt.
 The frequency of the square wave can be adjusted between 100 Hz and 100 kHz.

-By activating the choice GENERATOR from the SETTINGS menu, a dialog box appears in which the generator frequency can be entered.
+By activating the choice GENERATOR from the SETTINGS menu, a dialog box appears in which the frequency of the generator can be entered.

 If the generator is used for adjusting the (10x) probes, the frequency must be set to 1 kHz.